SAIS-S2S-Technology/Roadmap/Roadmap.md

 * Guarantee that an ethical framework guides and gives meaning to analysis without reducing complexity
 * Advance a holistic strategy for the adaption of new technologies as they are being developed

-So why is SAIS.Technology S2S a valuable addition to the SAIS community?
+So why is SAIS S2S Technology a valuable addition to the SAIS community?
 The geopolitical knowledge and strategic skill set of SAIS students provide critical assets in resolving some of the core challenges of a changing world.
 The continuous application and transfer of these assets depends on understanding and adapting to meaningful trends early.
 These trends are often complex and - from the perspective of policymaking - embedded in a broader set of concerns.
-So adaption first requires a balance of understanding that places new trends within the existing set of concerns.
+So adaption first requires a balance of understanding that aligns new trends with the existing concerns.

-SAIS.Technology S2S is built to provide that balance of understanding.
+SAIS S2S Technology is built to provide that balance of understanding.
 It engages one of the most persistent trends in recent years -- emergent information technology paradigms and AI technologies -- and provides a model of distributed, student-to-student (S2S) learning that prioritizes collaboration, rapid application of knowledge and continual optimization of learning.

-We believe we can take the SAIS ethos and apply it to technological change: educating generalists, continuously adapting theory to enlighten decision-making, asking hard ethical questions and providing a holistic framework for integrating technological developements into policymaking.
+We believe we can take the SAIS ethos and apply it to technological change: educating generalists, continuously adjusting theory to enlighten decision-making, asking hard ethical questions and providing a holistic framework for integrating technological developements into policymaking.

 Throghout their careers Nitze and Herter have succeded at doing what we hope to help students do - embrace change to advance the values of an open and stable world.

 ## How we got here

 In February 2018 we founded the SAIS Technology Career Club.
-We reached 100+ memners, or ~17% of the SAIS MA student body, within one month.
+We reached 100+ members, or ~17% of the SAIS MA student body, within one month.
 We held events on cyber and information security, taught a lot of Python and wrote a lot of newsletters.
 Based on students' feedback and our firm belief in the opportunities of connecting policymakers and the technology community to develop solution frameworks for a fast changing world, we decided to expand our activities.

-The result is SAIS.Technology S2S.
+The result is SAIS S2S Technology.

 ## What we believe about technology and global policy